docwire/docwire/README.md

 - **Local-first and privacy-preserving data processing** - the goal is for every processing stage to support an on-premise implementation.
 Today, parsing, OCR, local document AI, and local text embeddings can run fully offline.
 A few AI capabilities, such as image/audio understanding and the largest cloud LLM models, are available only through explicit OpenAI integration.
 No data is sent to a cloud service unless a cloud transformer is explicitly added to the pipeline.
 Hybrid privacy workflows, such as local anonymization before optional cloud processing, are planned.
 - Able to extract/import and export **text, images, formatting, and metadata along with annotations**
+- **Handles unstructured and structured payloads**: documents, images, web content, JSON, XML, CSV, and other structured or semi-structured formats can be processed in the same pipeline model.
 - **Data can be transformed** between import and export (filtering, aggregating, translation, text classification, sentiment analysis, named entity recognition etc).

 - **Equipped with multiple parsers**: